×

 • Iron deficiency anaemia

-Weight loss and abdominal pain usually occur as the disease progresses in the later stage of the disease.
+Weight loss and abdominal pain usually occur as the disease progresses in the later stages.

-The earliest signs of colon cancer, may go unnoticed, but symptoms may become more noticeable as cancer progresses.
+The earliest signs of colon cancer may go unnoticed, but symptoms may become more noticeable as the cancer progresses.
 People with symptoms in the early stages may include

 • Bloody stool